Silver Trophy Chase Preview, Tips, Runners & Trends

 Silver Trophy Chase Jockey Statistics

-The leading jockey in the Silver Trophy Chase over the last 20 renewals is Jonathan Burke, who has won the race two times, with those two winners coming from Mister Whitaker (2019) and In Excelsis Deo (2024).
+There are two leading jockeys in the Silver Trophy Chase over the last 20 renewals, with both Harry Skelton and Jonathan Burke, who have both won the race twice.
+Harry Skelton winners have been with Riskintheground (2025 & 2026).
+Jonathan Burke's winners have been with Mister Whitaker (2019) and In Excelsis Deo (2024).

 Here are some of the top Silver Trophy Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):